 3) There can be no guarantee of correspondence between what a brain made of atoms "thinks," and the world "out there."

 Concerning 1) Atoms cannot think.
-Agreed, an individual atom cannot think.
-It has no thoughts, it is unconscious.
-Neither has the question been answered how consciousness exists inside the conglomeration of atoms known as the human brain.
+Agreed, an individual atom does not appear to be able to think.
+Nor has the question been answered how consciousness exists inside the conglomeration of atoms known as the human brain.
 Naturalists admit it is a great question, a mystery.
 But they also know that the brain is unlike any other organ, it is especially active, electro-chemically speaking, even magnetically speaking.
 Naturalists also know that the same atoms found in a rock, if arranged in a different fashion, make up a computer.
 So naturalists are aware that differing arrangements of atoms can produce different things.
 And that inspires naturalists to continue to learn more about the brain and its electro-chemical system and 100 trillion connections in an attempt to solve such a mystery.
 After all, if the brain were so simple we could understand it, we would be so simple that we couldn't.

 Naturalists point out that both the brain and the sense organs attached to it are made of atoms.
 And the senses take in data that is stored in the brain.
 We see, hear, smell, taste and touch the human-sized world around us.
 Atoms are at the bottom of everything we sense, but we live at the top of things and neither the bottom nor the top need be an illusion.
 The top is just as real, in fact it's more real for us than the bottom of things.
 The top is what we sense, what our brain-minds process, analyze, compare and interact with, and that information is stored in the brain, which remains active (waves of electrical activity passing through it) even while we are at rest or asleep.
 What is it doing both day and night?
 Presumably it's processing, arranging, filing things away, both cementing and loosening memories and learned behaviors, basically, recreating the world, or a facsimile of the world, inside itself, and running that facsimile in a perpetual loop subject to both external and internal feedback, a process that we are not aware of consciously.